abhinavrau/cloud-grocy/README.md

 * The public IP address of the EC2 t2.micro instance running grocy.
 * The SSH key for the EC2 t2.micro instance

+Remember to Login and change the admin password!

 ## Backups

 * In order to do scheduled backups to dropbox, you have to pre-configure the dropbox cli (dbxcli) prior to running the `terraform apply` command.
 And uncomment the `"sudo ./schedule-backup.sh"` line in the servers.tf file before running `terraform plan`.